Interview and analysis

 Document 1

 I got to interview Ethan Oliver, a current worker at the University of Sydney specifically in the school of political science and economics and the following cultures and beliefs in Australia were different from mine back in India, from my observation and the interview.
 For instance, Ethan is a Christian who speaks mainly English which is the sole official language here and I am a Hindu who speaks Hindi as my first language.
 In India most people practice Hinduism while Australia is a secular society of Muslims, Christians, Buddhists and Muslims, with Christians holding the highest number.
 Again, the social order in India is caste structure-governed while it is different in Australia since the latter is not very conscious about class.
+In my country, it is mandatory to observe the social hierarchy especially when interacting in the workplaces which is a different case in Australia since corporate hierarchies are disguised in social equality mask.

 Sign up to view the full document!